kqr/gists/articles/gentle-introduction-monad-transformers.md

 ...catch them?

 Oh, I'm so happy you asked!
 Of course we can.
 And it's real simple too!
-We need to define a function that does the catching, call it `catchE`, so it looks similar to `throwE`.
+We need to define a function that does the catching.
+Call it `catchE`, so it looks similar to `throwE`.

 ```haskell